dirtyak/xios_monitor/README.md

 PHP script designed to monitor several XIOSd nodes on Ubuntu

-# Caution

-I DONT WANT YOU TO LOSE YOUR COINS !

-This is not a secure web app please be carefull with shell_exec command trough apache !

 # To Do

-- Use lighttpd instead of apache2

-- Add basic digest authentification
+- Add basic digest authentification ?

 # Requirements